Please note that we cannot organise any more Stolperstein-laying ceremonies before 2020.

 In Germany, help is compulsory.
 In other countries, it depends on individual situations but it is preferable if there is help on hand.

-If there is no help, please ensure that Gunter has access to electricity as well as a pair of extra hands to help remove rubble etc. It makes sense to provide information about the surface where a Stolperstein might be placed in advance if possible.
+If there is no help from the local authorities, please ensure that Gunter has access to electricity as well as a pair of extra hands to help remove rubble etc. It makes sense to provide information about the surface where a Stolperstein might be placed in advance if possible.
 Gunter can then prepare his work more thoroughly.

-Please ensure that you have obtained permission for Gunter to park his Peugeot van (BM-GD 1027).
+Please ensure that you have obtained permission for Gunter to park his Peugeot van (VB – GD 2710).
 In Germany, this can be obtained from the Ordnungsamt.

-It costs 120 euros to install a STOLPERSTEIN.
-This includes the making of the stone and its placement or delivery if applicable.
-It does not include accommodation costs which might sometimes be incurred (especially abroad) nor does it always cover travel costs.
+It costs 120 euros (incl.
+VAT) to install a STOLPERSTEIN.
+This includes the making of the stone and its placement or delivery if applicable, as well as its recording in our database.
+It does not include accommodation costs which might be incurred (especially abroad) nor does it always cover travel costs.

-All the STOLPERSTEINE are made by hand by Michael Friedrichs-Friedlaender in Berlin.
+All the STOLPERSTEINE are made by Michael Friedrichs-Friedlaender in Berlin.

 STOLPERSTEINE are financed by private donations.
 Private individuals, institutions, educational establishments, companies, associations or political parties might choose to “sponsor” a STOLPERSTEIN.